CME211/notes/lecture-00/00-command-line.md

 * `~` - user's home directory
 * `..` - directory one higher in filesystem
 * `.` - alias for working directory

+The command `cd -` changes to the previous directory.

 ## Looking at things